 Disallow:

 I hope, you’ve taken care of your cybersecurity by using a strong password.
-Yet, I would highly recommend you to disallow bots to crawl your wp-admin page, or other admin panel entering the page, if you are using other CMS.
+Yet, I would highly recommend you to disallow bots to crawl your wp-admin page, or other admin panel entering the page, if you are using another CMS.
 This is for security.

 Still, you may want some pages to stay hidden from the crawlers.
 To achieve that, you should just write their URLs after Disallow.
-Bear in mind, you should do this one page at a time.
+Bear in mind, that you should do this one page at a time.

 Disallow: /page1/